 Any and all federal agencies can be involved in DC federal conspiracy investigations and frequently they are.
 The FBI and the DEA do drug investigations working with the Department of Justice and the federal prosecutors.
 They might be from the local US Attorneys’ Offices and they work with the Secret Service, ATF, or any federal entity that has investigators.

 When there is an investigation related to the post office, the postal inspectors become involved.
 If there is an investigation related to financial institutions, the bank regulator investigators become involved in the grand jury aspect.
-Sometimes, teams are formed that blend the FBI with other agencies.
+Sometimes, teams have formed that blend the FBI with other agencies.
 For tax investigations, someone from the IRS can be involved; with mortgage fraud, someone from HUD is involved.
 The investigation always involves a Department of Justice lawyer and a federal prosecutor.